deploy2zenodo/deploy2zenodo/README.md

     - curl -X POST --fail -F token="$TRIGGER_TOKEN" -F ref=main $TRIGGER_URL
 ```

+Storing the `TRIGGER_TOKEN` as protected and masked CI variable in
+project `A` allows any maintainer to use it and trigger the pipeline.

 In the project `B` you can use deploy2zenodo as normal, e. g.:

 ```yaml